pandeydhruv2001/JS-Clock/README.md

 - **Real-time Display**: The clock updates in real-time, accurately reflecting the current time.
 - **Digital Format**: The time is displayed in a digital format, making it easy to read.
-- **Responsive Design**: The clock is designed to adapt to different screen sizes and devices.

 ## How to Use